Latest developments in Cervical Check scandal are doing nothing to restore confidence

 Scally Must Report This Friday as Promised – Too Many Deadlines Missed

-Labour Party Health spokesperson, Alan Kelly TD, has called on the Scally report into Cervical Check to be provided to women at the centre of the controversy before its publication on Friday.
-Deputy Kelly said: “As August comes to an end, the Scally Report is on the minds of many who have been at the…
+Press Archives – Page 103 of 174 – The Labour Party Labour Party Health spokesperson, Alan Kelly TD, has called on the Scally report into Cervical Check to be provided to women at the centre of the controversy before its publication on Friday.
+Deputy Kelly said: “As August comes to an end, the Scally Report…

 Read more »